By Target

 What Are The Key Features?

-Membership program offering unlimited same-day delivery on orders over $35
+Membership program providing unlimited same-day delivery on orders over $35

-Unified checkout scan that applies Circle deals, gift cards, and payment methods simultaneously
+Single-scan checkout interface that applies Target Circle deals, gift cards, and 5% Target Circle Card savings

 How much does it cost?